-• %FILE% - file name

-stream fragments Select this checkbox to delete any outdated stream fragments from the server. on server Upload DVR Select this checkbox if you are streaming a recorded/VOD stream and you want to
+- %PATH% file path as it appears in the playlist - %FILE% file name stream fragments Select this checkbox to delete any outdated stream fragments from the server. on server Upload DVR Select this checkbox if you are streaming a recorded/VOD stream and you want to playlist upload a DVR playlist in addition to the live playlist.

-Addin σ Οι ıtnı uts Addin 50 a c p i uts
+Addin σ Οι ıtnı ıts Addin 50 αιρι иtэ

-Segment Path Select one of the following path segmentation types: Full path - in this option the path would be constructed as follows: <base url=""/>/<path><file>?<aditional also="" and="" be="" file="" may="" params="" path="" with="">.
+- Select one of the following path segmentation types: Segment Path Full path - in this option the path would be constructed as follows: <base url=""/>/<path><file>?<aditional also="" and="" be="" file="" may="" params="" path="" with="">.
 Any "/" in path should be replaced with ""</aditional></file></path> Ignore TLS certificate errors Select this option when streaming to a trusted server that does not have a valid certificate.
 When this option is selected, Zixi Broadcaster will ignore the TLS certificate errors and transmit the stream to its destination.
 Authorization Select this checkbox if your destination server requires authorization credentials to connect.
-Method Select one of the following authorization methods: Basic authorization Digest authorization OAuth2 authorization Username Type the username Password Type the password
+Select one of the following authorization methods: Method Basic authorization Digest authorization OAuth2 authorization Method Username Digest authorization